Last Updated on July 2, 2026 by Daniel Globe

 Approaching Security Checkpoints with Confidence

-When presenting hiking sticks at security, it is helpful to explain that they are intended for outdoor activities rather than self-defense or aggressive use.
-This clarity can help alleviate concerns from security personnel.
+When presenting hiking sticks at security, it helps to explain that they’re for outdoor activities rather than self-defense.
+This clarity can ease any initial concern from security personnel.

 Demonstrating the Hiking Sticks

-If possible, demonstrating how the sticks collapse or disassemble can further alleviate concerns from security personnel.
-This can help show that the sticks are not a threat and are simply a tool for outdoor activities.
+If possible, showing how the sticks collapse or disassemble can further reassure security personnel that they’re simply a hiking tool.

 Having Documentation Ready